-Electric heaters: These units are generally energy efficient, easy to install, and because they don’t use flame and a combustible fuel they are safer than gas or oil powered heaters.
+These units are generally energy-efficient, easy to install, and because they don’t use flame and combustible fuel they are safer than gas or oil-powered heaters.
 Electric water heaters also require less maintenance than other heaters, so you will spend less on servicing the device over its lifetime.
 You also don’t need to worry about fuel or venting, which gives you more flexibility when planning where the heater will be installed.

 There are different kinds of electric water heaters.
 Storage heaters work like a very big thermos; there is a large tank that holds hot water until you need it.
 You can choose from a wide range of sizes depending on your household needs.
 The majority of residential storage water heaters vary in size from 40 gallons to 100 gallons.